EleniPistiloglou/DAAR2/README.md

 ## Running the application

 To run the application one has to run the command
-The elastic search instance has to run at http://localhost:9200 .
+The address where the elastic search instance is running on has to be specified in application.properties file.
+The default is http://localhost:9200 .

 ## API